Skip to Content

 A quartered slice of iceberg lettuce with someone drizzling ranch dressing drizzled on top of the salad.
 Then topped with bacon crumbles, cherry tomatoes cut in half, croutons, red onion slices, and small bits of green onions on a blue salad plate.

-should I wash iceberg lettuce before cutting it
+Should I wash the iceberg lettuce before cutting it?

 Yes.
 To clean your iceberg lettuce, first give the head a good rinse under cold running water and pat dry.